Use Our Free Hunting Lease Valuation Tool

 What determines the right price for your hunting lease?

 Getting to the root of the issue is what we are here to help you with.
 If you are willing and able to work with a lessee, allowing them to make changes to your valued land such as allowing food plots or other big ticket items like a tower blind, clear-cutting, or even creating paths, you could feasibly charge more, particularly since a lessee would be willing to pay more to have the land be virtually their own.

 A landowner that is willing to work with a lessee can provide a heretofore unheard of value in his or her property that can cause a marked increased in its value to hunters.
-Hunters who cannot afford to own a piece of property are not going to pay the same amount to lease as you do to own, so you must realize that it’s not fruitful to attempt to charge those kinds of prices.
+Hunters who cannot afford to own a piece of property are generally looking for a long tearm piece of land that they can hunt for years to come.
+It's not uncommon to have good leases stay in the same group or family 10+ years.

-For the hunter who is willing to pay—but not be overcharged—how will he or she know what a fair price is?
+For the hunter who is willing to pay for a lease use our hunting land pricing tool to determine what a fair price should be.
 Renting a piece of property is not the same as owning it, but the price paid to do so must be in line with the use of it.
 A landowner that is open to changes more than just cutting shooting lanes or simply hanging tree stands is one worth working with.

 Discussion has to be apart of the equation.
 One of the most important things to consider when on the hunt for hunting property to lease is a property owner that is not only willing to talk about his land, but willing to listen to what a hunter or group of hunters would like to do with it.
 Would that landowner be willing to consider letting the group put a trailer on the property or allow a mobile RV of some sort to leave there as a base camp?